-The Department of Political Science administers majors and minors in both Politics and International Relations.
-Our programs offer the rigor and depth of disciplinary training along with an interdisciplinary breadth firmly grounded in the liberal arts tradition.
+The Department of Political Science administers programs in Politics, American Politics, and International Relations, offering the rigor and depth of disciplinary training along with an interdisciplinary breadth firmly grounded in the liberal arts tradition.

-Political Science has seven full-time faculty whose areas of specialization include American political institutions, political behavior, media and politics, public opinion, political parties and interest groups, human rights, global health, international law, international political economy, American foreign policy, international security, East Asian politics, European politics, religion and politics, American and Western political theory, and empirical research methods.
-In addition to courses in our department, both the Politics and International Relations majors allow students to count coursework in various related fields such as history, sociology, economics, rhetoric, and, in the case of International Relations, languages.
+Political Science has eight full-time faculty whose areas of specialization include the American Presidency, the U.S. Congress, judicial politics, state and local politics, political behavior, public opinion, housing policy, community development and economic policy, environmental policy, political parties and interest groups, election law and electoral systems, democratization, human rights, global health, migration and immigration, international law, international political economy, American foreign policy, international security, East Asian politics, European and post-Soviet politics, religion and politics, gender and politics, American and Western political theory, and empirical research methods.